 2. Contact their mentor within five working days of being introduced to their mentor by email

 3. Drive meetings and inform the mentoring team of any issues and or reasons as to why the mentoring cannot take place

 4. Be responsive and proactive towards both the mentor and ScreenSkills

 Please note that ScreenSkills reserves the right to terminate the partnership following three failed attempts by the mentor or ScreenSkills mentoring team to contact the mentee

 - Overcome career challenges and achieve your goals?

 - Take responsibility for your learning by creating goals and driving your mentoring partnership?

-The ScreenSkills Mentoring Programme is accepting new applications until Tuesday, 21st of June, 2022, or until 200 applications have been received.
+The ScreenSkills Mentoring Programme is accepting new applications until Sunday, 9th July, 2022, or until 200 applications have been received.
 Please note that we cannot guarantee a mentoring match for all applicants.
 The programme remains open to mentors.

 If you do identify a mentor yourself and you both agree to form a mentoring partnership and would like the support of ScreenSkills, please email firstname.lastname@example.org and we can include you and your mentor in our programme and support you with training and resources.
 You will need the agreement of your mentor in order to join.